CLOCK

 In the ocean, lampreys were the first to evolve a closed circulation system with iron containing blood - hemoglobin.
 This enables oxygen to be delivered to key organs.

 The vertebrates first appeared with lobe finned fish such as lungfish and celeocanth, as part of the Cambrian explosion 530 M years ago.
 In the Devonian 445 M years ago or the "age of fishes" ray finned fish (bony vertebrates) became easily the largest class of fish.
+This extinction event coincides with the recovery from ice age associated with the Appalachian uplift and falling CO2 levels .
 The sharks with cartilage skeletons evolved keeping their eggs inside their bodies until they hatched to protect their young.
 Fish have a 2 chamber (atrium & ventricle) heart.

-The first major groups of amphibians developed in the Devonian period, around 370 million years ago, from lobe-finned fish which were similar to the modern coelacanth and lungfish.
+The first major groups of amphibians developed at the end of the Devonian period, around 370 million years ago, from lobe-finned fish which were similar to the modern coelacanth and lungfish.
+This is coincident with the recovery from the ice age extinction event thought to triggered by the explosion of plant life and falling CO2.
 The amphibians, such as frogs, marked the transition onto land, while needing water for reproduction and their young.
 The amniotes evolved hard shelled eggs that no longer needed water emersion to develop.
 This lead them to spread all over Pangea.
 After the Carboniferous rainforest collapse 305M years ago, amphibian dominance gave way to reptiles, and amphibians were further devastated by the Permian–Triassic extinction event.

 Amphibians have a skeletal system that is structurally homologous to other tetrapods, though with a number of variations.
 They all have four limbs except for the legless caecilians and a few species of salamander with reduced or no limbs.
 The bones are hollow and lightweight.
 The musculoskeletal system is strong to enable it to support the head and body.
 The bones are fully ossified and the vertebrae interlock with each other by means of overlapping processes.
 In most amphibians, there are four digits on the fore foot and five on the hind foot, but no claws on either.
 They have lungs and a heart that consists of a single ventricle and two atria.